-- 1.35 The National Planning Policy Framework published in March 2012 sets out national policy as a basis for plans such as this, and is a material consideration in determining planning applications.
-The presumption in favour of sustainable development is a fundamental principle of the NPPF23 which views the planning system as having three key roles: - an economic role contributing to building a strong, responsive and competitive economy;
+- 1.29 The National Planning Policy Framework published in March 2012 sets out national policy as a basis for plans such as this, and is a material consideration in determining planning applications.
+The presumption in favour of sustainable development is a fundamental principle of the NPPF21 which views the planning system as having three key roles: - an economic role contributing to building a strong, responsive and competitive economy; - a social role, supporting strong, vibrant and healthy communities; and - an environmental role, contributing and enhancing our natural, built and historic environment. - 1.30 The following policy integrates the presumption in favour of sustainable development into the Adur Local Plan.
+It should be noted that this policy does not affect or remove statutory consultation on planning applications.22

-23 Paragraph 14 of the National Planning Policy Framework gives more detail on the presumption in favour of sustainable development and its implications for plan-making.
+21 Paragraph 14 of the National Planning Policy Framework gives more detail on the presumption in favour of sustainable development and its implications for plan-making.